Sai-guru/Postgresql-main/README.md

 ---

-# 🚀 Full-Stack PERN + TypeScript CRUD App
+# 🚀 Full-Stack PERN + TypeScript CRUD website

 A complete full-stack web application built with **PostgreSQL**, **Express**, **React**, and **Node.js**, using **TypeScript** across the stack.
 It performs full CRUD operations and follows clean architectural patterns with environment variables, modern tooling, and Postman-tested endpoints.